GiUCAN

 item_type, forV0_return_type, forV0_convert_function_code, forV1_return_type, forV1_convert_function_code

-so it defines how first and second value are converted before passing them to snsprintf
+so it defines how first and second value are converted before passing them to snsprintf; they do render to

 forV0_return_type item_type_V0Converter(float value) {return forV0_convert_function_code;}